sacherjj/CasperLabs/hack/docker/README.md

 ## stests

-We can run [stests](https://github.com/CasperLabs/stests) workflow generators agains locally started nodes.
+We can run [stests](https://github.com/CasperLabs/stests) workflow generators against locally started nodes.
 This is possible over the ports they expose, in case we already have `stests` installed with all of its dependencies as per the project README, however we can also start it in docker.

 First build an image that we can use locally: